anascacais/SeFEF/docs/index.rst

 Highlights:

-- Evaluation: implements time series cross-validation.
+- ``evaluation`` module: implements time series cross-validation.
-- Labeling: automatically labels samples according to the desired pre-ictal duration and prediction latency.
+- ``labeling`` module: automatically labels samples according to the desired pre-ictal duration and prediction latency.
-- Postprocessing: processes individual predicted probabilities into a unified forecast according to the desired forecast horizon.
+- ``postprocessing`` module: processes individual predicted probabilities into a unified forecast according to the desired forecast horizon.
-- Scoring: computes both deterministic and probvabilistic metrics according to the horizon of the forecast.
+- ``scoring`` module: computes both deterministic and probabilistic metrics according to the horizon of the forecast.

 Contents: